mistertest/xcloud-shield/README.md

 REMAPPING THE BUTTON BACK/SELECT

-The major issue was the select/back button acting in the shield like a back to the home.
+The major issue was the select/back button acting in the shield like a back to the home.<br>
-The solution is on the new Wiki : https://github.com/mistertest/xcloud-shield/wiki
+The solution is on the new Wiki :<br>
+https://github.com/mistertest/xcloud-shield/wiki